Frequency of credit reports: Equifax daily, other two monthly

 Norton 360 with LifeLock Select sells for $15 a month, or $150 a year, with discounts for the first year.
 Its identity protections and insurance covers are the same as the Standard plan, but it comes with Norton 360 Deluxe for five systems and 100GB of online storage space.

-LifeLock Advantage dips its toe further into credit monitoring with one Equifax credit report and one VantageScore 3.0credit score based on that report per a year.
+LifeLock Advantage dips its toe further into credit monitoring with one Equifax credit report and one VantageScore 3.0 credit score based on that report every month.
 It costs $25 a month or $250 a year, with first-year discounts.

 Norton 360 with LifeLock Ultimate Plus is one of the most complete identity-theft-protection packages you can get.
-It adds a sex-offender alert and home-title monitoring, checks on your investment accounts and covers you up to $1 million for identity help, $1 million for lost funds and $1 million for expenses — each.
+It adds sex-offender alerts, home-title monitoring and social-media monitoring, checks on your investment accounts and covers you up to $1 million for identity help, $1 million for lost funds and $1 million for expenses — each.
 It includes an unlimited number of licenses for Norton 360 as well as 500GB of online storage space.

 The most recent additions are the Norton 360 with LifeLock for Family plans, which cover two adults and, optionally, as many as five children up to age 17.
 But be ready to pay a lot.